freelawproject/free.law/content/pages/judge_database.md

 <p class="lead">For the benefit of researchers and practitioners, we are proud to host a comprehensive database of judges and the judiciary.</p>

 This project was created by Free Law Project, in conjunction with [Elliott Ash][e] of Princeton University and Bentley MacLeod of Columbia University, with support from the National Science Foundation and the John S. and James L. Knight Foundation.
+Recent updates to the project have been made possible by Pre/Dicta.

 We hope this database, its APIs, and its bulk data will be valuable tools for practitioners and researchers across the country.